clemsonacm/presentations/sources/autograding/autograding.md

 Unit testing for CLI Applications

+- Written in bash
-- Simple way to test output and return values
+- Ease to write
 - Parsable output
 - Lightweight